senacor/Tutorials-Microservices/README.md

 #### Tasks

-1. Move all the configuration entries from the demo and accounting projects' ```application.yml``` files to the respective configuration on the config server.
+1. Move all the configuration entries from the customer and accounting projects' ```application.yml``` files to the respective configuration on the config server.
 2. Commit the configuration files and let the config server configuration (in ```bootstrap.yml```) point to the correct repo/branch.
-3. Build the accounting and demo projects and containers new.
+3. Build the accounting and customer projects and containers new.
 4. Run and test the setup by creating a new account through Postman.

 ### Stage 07.B (optional) - Messaging and Event Sourcing